CDCR Hires Military and Veteran Applicants

 - Emergency military leave (up to 30 days)

-You have the right of return to your former position within the designated time limit after service, as well as:
+Reservists have the right of return to their former CDCR position within the designated time limit after service, as well as:

-- Opportunities to sustain your salary, benefits, and retirement
+- Opportunities to sustain a CDCR salary, benefits and retirement

 - Seniority retention